CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 “Which espresso machine can I get within my budget?”

 It’s a question we get all the time.
 Someone’s on a tight budget and they want a recommendation for a lower cost entry-level semi-automatic espresso machine.
 There’s one very clear standout for capabilities and value for those starting out in home espresso.
 So today we’ve got our pick for the best value in entry-level home espresso machines.

-Since it’s debut in early 2019, the Gaggia Classic Pro has stunned us with its impressive upgrades including the commercial style steam wand with a two-hole steam tip, refined rocker switch controls, an updated frame allowing for a more accessible reservoir, and improved pump mounts for a quieter operation.
-If you’re new to the espresso world, the Classic Pro is the best place to start their journey as a home barista.
+Since its debut in early 2019, the Gaggia Classic Pro has stunned us with its impressive upgrades including the commercial-style steam wand with a two-hole steam tip, refined rocker switch controls, an updated frame allowing for a more accessible reservoir, and improved pump mounts for a quieter operation.
+If you’re new to the espresso world, the Classic Pro is the best place to start your journey as a home barista.

 Here’s a list of our favorite grinders for entry-level baristas on a budget: